 Cheaper travel tips

-The very thing stopping so many from travelling abroad is the cost.
+The very thing stopping so many from travelling abroad for a tropical getaway is the cost.
 Some aren’t able to fathom the cost of boarding a plane, accommodation for a week or more and having to pay for every meal.
 Enjoying activities and tours each day and having holiday cocktails most days sounds impossible to some.
 How can people afford this each year?
-Some may earn a lot of money to fund their lavish holidays, but most of us average earners have no chance of enjoying a week or more in tropical paradise on our income… But it is possible and I’ll tell you how.
+Some may earn a lot of money to fund their lavish holidays, but most of us average earners have no chance of enjoying a week or more in tropical paradise on an average income… But it is possible and I’ll tell you how.

 Give yourself time to plan, save and book everything by working towards it 12 months in advance.
 You’ll not only have time to save but you’ll have time to plan your itinerary and find things to do before you go and if you’re anything like me and love to get more for my money where possible, you’ll find better and cheaper ways to get value out of your holiday in cost and fun.